dlukanin/node-raspistill/README.md

 Sets new options for current Raspistill instance.
 ```
 camera.setOptions({
-    horizontalFlip: true
+    horizontalFlip: true,
+    noPreview: false
 });
 ```

 #### setDefaultOptions(): void
 Reverts all option values of current Raspistill instance to default.
-Default values are presented in options table.
+Default values are presented in the options table.

 #### getOptions(): ICameraOptions
 Gets current raspistill options.